Slain Pistorius girlfriend spoke out against gender violence

 Her bedroom, spartan with white linen and black curtains, still bore the eerie evidence of Steenkamp's occupancy on Thursday, with a handbag lying half opened on the bed while her cosmetics were dotted on a dresser.

-Pistorius, a double amputee dubbed "Blade Runner" because of his carbon fiber racing blades, faces life in prison if convicted of the premeditated murder of Steenkamp.
+Pistorius, a double amputee dubbed "Blade Runner" because of his carbon fibre racing blades, faces life in prison if convicted of the premeditated murder of Steenkamp.

 He denies the charge, saying he mistook her for an intruder in his high-security suburban home.

-State lawyers believe Pistorius shot Steenkamp after an argument, with neighbors telling police they heard "non-stop shouting" prior to the gunfire.
+State lawyers believe Pistorius shot Steenkamp after an argument, with neighbours telling police they heard "non-stop shouting" prior to the gunfire.

 Steenkamp became another statistic in what has been described as one of the world's most violence-ridden countries outside a war zone.